The Permit to Operate (PTO) issued will cease when a lift or escalator undergoes major alteration or replacement works.

 2. A lift service contractor is to carry out the works under the supervision of an independent Specialist Professional Engineer (SPE).

 4. SPE to issue the certificate that states that the lift is fit for operation.

 5. Owner applies for a new PTO for the lift.

 Major alteration or replacement works on a lift/escalator must be:

-- Carried out lift/escalator service contractor
+- Carried out by the lift/escalator service contractor

 - Supervised by a specialist professional engineer for those works